-Here’s the brutal truth about life insurance agents: while a 20-year term life insurance policy will do the job for 90% of Americans, most agents will still try to sell higher-priced 30-year policies and whole life insurance.
+Here’s the truth about life insurance agents: While a 20-year term policy will do the job for 90% of Americans, many agents will try to sell you 30-year term policies or whole life policies.

 They make more money that way!

-In this guide, I’ll share why 20-year term life insurance may be the way to go.
+In this guide, I’ll share why a 20-year term may be just enough insurance coverage for you.

 Table of Contents: